ciscodocs/ltrent-2008-clemea25/docs/lab1a_route_traffic_data_policy.md

 ## Configuring Service-Chain in Configuration Group

-Next, we will configure a service chain within the service-profile parcel in the configuration group by following the below setps.
+Next, we will configure a service chain within the service-profile parcel in the configuration group by following the below steps.
 This service chain defines the sequence of services that will be applied to traffic originating from the **Stockholm-Branch** and destined for the **Sydney-Branch**.
 By specifying the service chain in the configuration, we instruct the **Stockholm WAN-Edge** on the type of services to be applied to the traffic, such as redirection through a firewall.
 This configuration ensures that the desired service policies are enforced as traffic flows between the branches.

 1. From the vManage Landing Page, navigate to the left-hand panel, select Configuration, and click Configuration Groups.
    ![Configuration Group](./assets/S-1-figure-4.png){ .off-glb }